smita-raj12/Gather.Solution/README.md

 3. Open git BASH terminal and navigate to the Gather folder, within the directory Run `dotnet restore` in the git BASH terminal to install dependencies.

-4. Create appsettings.json file in the Gather directory of Gather (run the command touch appsettings.json) and add the following code to the file: appsettings.json
+4. Create appsettings.json file in the Gather directory of Gather (run the command touch appsettings.json) and add the following code to the file: appsettings.json and create appsettings.json on ContactFinder add the follwing contacts database.

         {